 As the discussion around DEI in the workplace continues to evolve, we hear a lot of jargon and terminology that leaves many of us scratching our heads.
 That understood it’s very important that we define and clarify the terms we use in DEI so that people know what we’re talking about; as well as why it’s relevant to them.
-In this podcast episode of Becoming Inclusive hosts Kat Potts and Reggie Ponder take a deep dive into DEI terminology and specific terminology related to “advocates, mentors, and sponsors.”
+In this episode of Becoming Inclusive hosts Kat Potts and Reggie Ponder forgo their usual guest format to do a deep dive into DEI terminology and specific terminology related to “advocates, mentors, and sponsors.”
 What exactly are they?
 Do these descriptors apply to me?
 Should they apply to me?

 In their discussion, Reggie and Kat try to explain the nuanced distinctions and overlaps of advocacy, mentorship, and sponsorship as they relate to driving inclusive and equitable workplace cultures.
 In Kat and Reggie’s opinion, advocates are champions of change and outspoken individuals willing to help colleagues in situations where peer support is needed.
 An advocate is a person who’s “in your corner,” so to speak.
 It can be in support of an individual, company issue, policy, or even a promotion.
 These individuals don’t only verbally express support they see themselves as highly engaged change agents and generally are willing to take action.